Indemnity Insurance of Obstruction of Access Bank conveyancing obligations

 Royal Bank of Scotland -Natwest One An amount equal to the value of the property.

-RBS (One Account) An amount equal to the value of the property.
+RBS - Virgin One An amount equal to the value of the property.

 Non lender-specific considerations

-Obstruction of Access indemnity insurance: Important aspects and benefits:
+Obstruction of Access Contingency insurance: Important aspects and benefits:

-• Expenses for works (including professional fees) for the purpose of the development commenced, before the commencement of proceedings for the enforcement of the risks specified in the obstruction of access indemnity insurance, to the extent that such costs are rendered abortive by court decision.
+• Expenses for works (including professional fees) for the purpose of the development started, prior to proceedings for the enforcement of the risks specified in the obstruction of access indemnity insurance, to the extent that such costs are rendered abortive by court decision.

-• Reimbursement for compensation incurred in any proceedings in respect of the risks specified in the obstruction of access indemnity insurance, as well as incurred costs and expenses.
+• Reimbursement for compensation incurred in any proceedings concerning the risks specified in the obstruction of access indemnity insurance, as well as incurred costs and expenses.

-• All other costs and expenses incurred by the Insured with the written consent of the relevant insurer
+• All other costs and expenses incurred by the Insured with consent in writing from the relevant insurer

-As is the case with all conventional insurance, all material information needs to be disclosed to the insurance company at the outset and throughout the policy term, otherwise the obstruction of access policy will be invalidated.
+As with any insurance policy, all material information needs to be disclosed to the insurance company at the outset and throughout the policy term, otherwise the obstruction of access policy will be invalidated.

-Information contained within this webpage is for general information for Regulated law firms in England and Wales on the the mortgage company solicitor panel, it does not constitute advice for members of the public who should contact their lawyer for advice relating to the lender indemnity insurance.
+Information provided on this webpage is for general information for Regulated law firms in England and Wales on the the lender solicitor panel, it does not constitute advice for members of the public who should contact their lawyer for advice relating to the mortgage company indemnity insurance.
 Whilst we endeavour to keep the information up to date and correct we do not make any representation or warranties of any kind about its completeness, accuracy, reliability or suitability.
 Any reliance you place on the information is strictly at your own risk.
 Lexsure will not be liable for any direct or indirect loss or damage arising out of or in connection with the use of this information.
 An important exclusion applying to most obstruction of access Policies is if you make any contact with any party who might cause a claim under the Policy, it can invalidate the cover.